A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

 Generalizing from the examples of continued fractions and continued square roots , the author defines a \emph{Kettenoperation} {Kettenoperationen@\emph{Kettenoperationen}}, or continued operation, as the sequence $\{P_n\}$ defined by

 where the $p_i$ are positive real numbers and $f(x)>0$ for $x>0$.
 He then explores convergence criteria for $\{P_n\}$ when $f(x)=x^\alpha$ for various real $\alpha$.

 He rediscovers the convergence condition (\eqref{E:Wie1904a-3} and \eqref{E:Her1935-1} above) for continued square roots , but also offers this generalization: Let $f(x)$ be positive and monotone nondecreasing for $x>0$, and $f(ax)\le a^\alpha f(x)$ for all $a\ge1$, $x \ge x_0$, with $0<\alpha<1$.
 Moreover, let $f(x)$ be strictly monotone increasing for $x\ge x'$.
 Then a necessary and sufficient condition for the convergence of $\tK_{n=0}^\infty f(p_n)$ is that $\limsup f^n(p_n) < \infty$.
-The author gives some rough convergence conditions for the cases $f(x)=x^{-\alpha}$, where $0<\alpha<1$ and $1<\alpha$, but notes that his approach does not include continued fractions , for which $\alpha=1$.
-Finally, he gives examples in which decreasing $f$ yield divergent sequences. \item (1991) Jonathan M. Borwein and G. de Barra , Nested radicals. \emph{The American Mathematical Monthly} \textbf{98}, no. 8, 735--739.
-MR1130684. { Cited in \textsc{Berndt 1994} , \textsc{Berndt, Choi, and Kang 1999} , \textsc{Finch 2003} , \textsc{Humphries 2007} , \textsc{Johnson and Richmond 2008} , \textsc{Zimmerman and Ho 2008a} , \textsc{Lim 2010} , \textsc{Efthimiou 2012} , \textsc{Gluzman and Yukalov 2012} , \textsc{Mukherjee 2013} , \textsc{Clark and Richmond 2014} , \textsc{Lynd 2014} , \textsc{Vellucci and Bersani 2016c} , and \textsc{Weisstein n.d.} }
+Laugwitz gives some rough convergence conditions for the cases $f(x)=x^{-\alpha}$, where $0<\alpha<1$ and $1<\alpha$, but notes that his approach does not include continued fractions , for which $\alpha=1$.
+Finally, he gives examples in which decreasing $f$ yield divergent sequences. \item (1991) Jonathan M. Borwein and G. de Barra , Nested radicals. \emph{The American Mathematical Monthly} \textbf{98}(8), 735--739. { \href{https://mathscinet.ams.org/mathscinet/article?mr=1130684}{MR1130684}}